Nick689/CustomPOS/Readme.md

 * Max number of item per invoice: 100 (limited by mysql connector)
 * Number of reference per item: 6 (can be extended)

-Demo version can only manage one user at a time due to the different type of database (HSQLDB) it use.
+Demo version can only manage one user at a time due to the limitation of used database (HSQLDB)

 ## Licence
 This program is free to use and to modify.